sianios/sianios.github.io/_drafts/about.md

 In this blog I intend to share commands, guides and configuration on how I managed to do various stuff around GNU/Linux on my system.

-My system is running Debian Testing, for the last few years, and Fluxbox as window manager.
+For the past few years now my system is running on Debian Testing and with Fluxbox as the window manager.